Thank You for Your Interest in Our Graduate Programs!

-- A two-page paper that has the following topic: "The National Association of Public Administration (NAPA) has identified four pillars of public administration-economy, efficiency, effectiveness, and social equity.
+- A two-page paper that has the following topic: "The National Academy of Public Administration has identified four pillars of public administration-economy, efficiency, effectiveness, and social equity.
 Please explain why they are all equally critical to the successful practice of public administration today."

 Graduate HCM Certificate Admission Requirements

 In addition to the minimum Office of Graduate Studies' requirements (see above), admission to the graduate HCM Certificate program requires applicants to submit: